bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 sure you have good "mixing" of dimensions.
 [1] proposes two schemes where :math:`d=\frac{D}{2}`.
 Figure 3 shows these two schemes with black and white squares.
-Spatial checkboarding masking simply uses an alternating pattern to partition the variables, while channel-wise partitions the channels.
+Spatial checkboarding masking simply uses an alternating pattern to partition the variables, while channel-wise masking partitions the channels.

 Although it may seem tedious to code up Equation 8, one can simply implement the partitioning schemes by providing a binary mask :math:`b` (as shown in Figure 3) and use